HarryZhao2000/groupwork03/FinalProject/report.md

 ​		The main continents of the world are divided into two parts: the United States to the east coast of the Atlantic Ocean and Europe to the east coast of Eurasia.
 ​		In these two parts, the contribution of engineers to Linux library gradually decreases from west to East.
 The decreasing trend from the United States to the east coast of the Atlantic Ocean is obvious, and the correlation coefficient is - 0.71.
 The decreasing trend from Europe to the east coast of Eurasia is not obvious, and the correlation coefficient is - 0.58.

+## VI.
+Check results

+​		From the perspective of the world map, to be honest, we don’t have high self-confidence in this model, but in the end, we found a general rule that the world is divided into two parts with Europe as the boundary, and each part contributes to linux The amount is gradually decreasing from west to east, The correlation coefficient is around 0.6.
+This may indicate that human capabilities are partially related to the region, but we have no idea how to derive downwards, and we don’t know whether our model process is wrong.

+ps.
+We also found an interesting fact.
+From the map, it is true that the contribution of developers in economically developed areas is relatively high, such as the East Coast of the United States, China, Japan, and South Korea.

+## VII Feelings

+​		We tried a variety of methods and processes to consider this "impossible" task, so we also made this result that we don't know if it is correct.
+The project process is still very interesting.
+Everyone came up with their strange but brilliant ideas.
+Of course, we gave up because we couldn't realize it.
+The difficulty this time is that it is impossible to accurately judge the programmer's ability or code quality.
+We tried to quantify him and achieve comparison with them, which gave us valuable experience.